 The Relativity of Cheating

 Words With Friends is built on the fact that going digital changes how word games are played.
 Fundamentally, WWF is no longer the test of individual memory that paper-and-cardboard Scrabble was.
-It calls on players to put less emphasis on memorizing words and more on strategizing their best plays.
+It calls on players to put less emphasis on memorizing and solving anagrams and more on strategizing their best plays.
 Depending on your point of view, outsourcing your word choice to a machine is either a smart move or dirty pool.

 We're not here to judge.
 We've provided both a tool to cheat with and ways to tell if someone's using it.
 Avail yourself of as much, or as little, as suits your gaming experience.
 For other ways to deal with word game skulduggery, check out our advice on how to challenge a word in Scrabble.

 Matt Salter has been a professional writer for over 10 years.
 He is a gaming and technology expert, and world-class word nerd.